Johnny Lewis

-Jonathan Kendrick Lewis (October 29, 1983 – September 26, 2012), also credited as Johnny K. Lewis, was an American film and television actor.
+Jonathan Kendrick Lewis (October 29, 1983 – September 26, 2012) was an American actor.
 He was best known for playing Kip "Half-Sack" Epps in the first two seasons of the FX series Sons of Anarchy, and for other television roles such as Gilby in The Sausage Factory (2001–2002), Pearce Chase in Quintuplets (2004–2005) and Dennis "Chili" Childress in The O.C.
 (2005–2006).
 Lewis also appeared in supporting roles in the films Underclassman (2005), Aliens vs. Predator: Requiem (2007), Felon (2008) and The Runaways (2010).

 After sustaining head trauma from a motorcycle accident in 2011, Lewis was arrested three times between 2011 and 2012.
-In September 2012, he bludgeoned his landlady and her cat to death before falling off the roof of her house where he had been renting accommodation.
-He fell to his death in the process.
+In September 2012, he murdered the owner of a home in which he was renting a room and killed her cat.
+He was fatally injured after falling off the roof of the house.

 Early life

 Johnny Lewis grew up in the Los Angeles neighborhoods of North Hollywood and Sherman Oaks.
 He was the middle child of Michael and Divona Lewis.
 Both parents were practicing Scientologists, and Lewis himself was a Scientologist for most of his life.
 After finishing school, Lewis left home at the age of 18 to pursue an acting career.